List of Walker, Texas Ranger characters: Alexandra Cahill-Walker

 Alex is a deputy district attorney.
-Her past is told in a few episodes: she grew up with her mother (who later died), and had clashes with her father (due to his alcoholism and abandonment) and later with her first husband.
+Her past is told in a few episodes: she grew up with her mother (who later died), and had clashes with her father Gordon (due to his alcoholism and abandonment) and later with her first husband.
 This necessity of fighting has affected her character, making it very specific.
-Alex has a great passion for her work, which sometimes puts her in danger, as in various episodes convicted criminals that she put away, who later escape or are released often try to kill her for revenge.
-On other occasions, Alex is taken hostage by criminals to lure Walker into a trap, but she usually remains unharmed because the rangers save her regularly, sometimes helped by other characters.
-On the other hand, Alex was shown care Walker during times that he was injured, helps him and the other Rangers by providing them with warrants, mandates, and permits.
+Alex has great passion for her work, which sometimes puts her in danger; in various episodes, convicted criminals whom she put away ultimately escape or are released.
+The vengeful ex-convicts then try to kill her.
+On other occasions, Alex is taken hostage by criminals (not all of whom know she's a prosecutor); this is done often to lure Walker into a trap, but sometimes to keep Alex hidden so she can be framed for another crime.
+She always remains unharmed since the Rangers, and/or a conveniently-present guest character, save her...usually following the classic Tarzan versus Jane narrative device.
+On rare occasions, Alex does her part by caring for an injured Walker; yet more frequently she provides him and/or his fellow Rangers with mandates, permits, warrants, and the like (even though the Rangers, especially Walker, tend to sidestep legal procedure and pounce right into action).
 She and Walker share a passion for horses and protectiveness of minors.

 Alex, at the beginning of the series, was just a friend of Walker and the two worked together regularly, despite having had a fight during their first meeting in court, in which Walker was witness to a process of Alex and she doubted that the ranger had been able to stop seven criminals at once.
 Alex, at the time, was involved with another man in the episode "Borderline", but later became Walker's girlfriend and the two married at the end of the seventh season.
 She later pregnant in the eighth season and has a daughter, named Angela, in the final episode.

 Alex had different interests and stakes various kinds, but in particular was committed to women's rights.
 In various episodes, she helped victims of sexual assault or domestic violence by their husbands/partners.
 This passion for feminism is variously explained in the series: In one episode Alex said that her friend was killed by her partner in a dispute, while in "Texas vs. Cahill", she was forced to admit that her ex-boyfriend, under the influence of drugs, had assaulted her years earlier.
 In the seventh season, following a near-death experience, Alex decided that her work as a deputy prosecutor is not enough to help others and founded a community center, called HOPE (Help Our People Excel), on the advice of Walker, where she helps children and young people in trouble.